 1950

-The Minneapolis Foundation purchased the Field Hotel on South Eighth Street in Minneapolis to help The Braille Center expand its counseling and nursing services for the blind.
-Today, that building is occupied by House of Charity, an organization dedicated to helping homeless men and women.
+We purchased the Field Hotel on South Eighth Street in Minneapolis to help The Braille Center expand its counseling and nursing services for blind Minnesotans.

 1952